Skip to main content

 Molecular Convergence of Exercise and Endocrine Signaling

 Testosterone replacement therapy in hypogonadal men improves insulin sensitivity, in part, by reducing the mass of visceral adipose tissue, a primary source of pro-inflammatory cytokines like TNF-α and IL-6 that are known to interfere with insulin signaling.
-Testosterone also appears to directly influence the differentiation of pluripotent stem cells, promoting a myogenic lineage over an adipogenic one, which fundamentally alters in a metabolically favorable direction.
+Testosterone also appears to directly influence the differentiation of pluripotent stem cells, promoting a myogenic lineage over an adipogenic one, which fundamentally alters body composition in a metabolically favorable direction.

 Simultaneously, exercise activates a parallel, yet distinct, set of pathways that achieve a similar end.
 Muscle contraction directly stimulates the AMP-activated protein kinase (AMPK) pathway, a master regulator of cellular energy status.
 AMPK activation promotes the translocation of GLUT4 glucose transporters to the cell surface, facilitating glucose uptake independently of the canonical insulin signaling cascade.